-IMAGO was founded by Isabel Guerrero and Zachary Green in 2014 after years of working together inside the most established parts of the international development system.
-They came to the realization that macro level projects and programs could not reach the poorest of the poor.
-They learned that, in order to transform their lives, the poor needed to become architects of their own destiny.
+IMAGO was founded by Isabel Guerrero and Zachary Green after years of working together inside the most established parts of the international development system.
+They came to the realization that macro-level projects and programs could not reach the poorest of the poor.
+They realized, that in order to transform their lives, the poor needed to become architects of their own destiny.

-While working as a Country Director for the World Bank -in Bolivia, Peru, Ecuador, Paraguay, Mexico, Colombia and India- Isabel met some amazing grassroots organizations working with the poor.
-They were innovating, they were working in areas which neither government nor donors could reach, and most importantly, they were working with the poor in a way that developed their leadership and made them agents of change in their communities.
-Later as a Vice President for the South Asia Region, Isabel saw the unique way in which some of the best grassroots in the world- in Bangladesh, India, Nepal, Pakistan and Sri Lanka- were changing the lives of millions at the Base of the Pyramid.
-These organizations had created community based social enterprises to generate revenues to improve the well-being of their members-from forest based enterprises owned by the indigenous communities in Oaxaca, to very large social enterprises in BRAC
+While working as Country Director for the World Bank in Bolivia, Peru, Ecuador, Paraguay, Mexico, Colombia and India, Isabel met some amazing grassroots organizations working with the poor.
+They were innovating, they were working in areas in which neither government nor donors could reach, and most importantly, they were working with the poor in a way that developed their leadership and made them agents of change within their communities.
+Later, as a Vice President for the South Asia Region, Isabel saw the unique way in which some of the best grassroots in the World- in Bangladesh, India, Nepal, Pakistan and Sri Lanka- were changing the lives of millions at the Base of the Pyramid.
+These organizations had created community-based social enterprises to generate revenues to improve the wellbeing of their members- from forest-based enterprises owned by the indigenous communities in Oaxaca, to very large social enterprises in BRAC.

 In parallel, Zachary worked for two decades with scores of professionals in international development and government policy.
 Consistently, he discovered how so many decisions affecting the lives of millions were driven by factors other than those to be served.
 It was often difficult to know whose real needs were being met.